rishikarri/MyReactInterviewGuide/README.md

 ### Explain Big O Notation?

-Big O notation is used in computer science to describe the performance or complxity of an algorithm.
+Big O notation is used in computer science to describe the performance or complexity of an algorithm.
 Big O specifically describes the worst-case scenario and can be used to describe the execution time requred or the spaced used by an algorithm.

 O(1) describes an algorithm that will always execute in the same time (or space) regardless of the size of the input data size.